alkhe/fstack/README.md

 ### fstack.read(path, callback)
-`fstack.read` behaves the same way as `fs.readFile`, but first performs a check to see whether the supplied file exists.
+`fstack#read` behaves the same way as `fs#readFile`, but first performs a check to see whether the supplied file exists.

 ### fstack.readStream(path, callback)